intellaworld/ivoice-integration/src/readme.md

 - provide the `AgentId` associated with your agent that will make the call.
 - provide the `ApiToken` corresponding to the specific project you want the call to be associated with.

-`Make sure to include these details in the headers as part of the initail commnumcation to set the call in the desired project under the specific agent.`
+`Make sure to include these details in the headers as part of the initial communication to set the call in the desired project under the specific agent.`

 ```js
 import io from "socket.io-client";